You can use the Self Service VPN feature if you are configuring your first VPN tunnel in your Appian Cloud site. See Self Service VPN Integration.

 In order to use the VPN tunnel to connect to a resource on a private network, refer to the resource using its Fully Qualified Domain Name (FQDN) in any location where Appian allows the use of a URL for a resource, such as the Call Web Service or the Query Database smart services.

 Alternatively, you can also request your Appian Cloud instances to be configured in dual mode in which their instances receive inbound web traffic over the Internet and the VPN tunnel.
-Please see KB-1537 for prerequisites and details on how to set up your instances in dual mode.
+See Configuring Dual Inbound Access for details on how to set up your instances in dual mode.

 Both of these custom configurations require additional network hops for web traffic to enter Appian Cloud.
 You should take into consideration and carefully evaluate performance, as well as compatibility with mobile devices, if you wish to enable either of them.